Fruityisgood/Town-of-Us/README.md

 # Town of Us mods Among Us
 This lists major mods related to Town of Us.
+Town of Us is an Among Us mod based on Town of Salem.

 ## Town of Us
 Developer: slushiegoose<br>